9 Home Remedies for ADHD That Are Worth a Try

 Spending time outdoors

-Nature can be medicine for your brain.
+The benefits of nature can be medicine for your brain.
 Kids who play outdoors in areas with lots of green tend to have milder ADHD symptoms than those who play indoors or in more urban areas, finds a study in the journal Applied Psychology: Health and Well-Being.
 “Many individuals experience a direct soothing and restorative experience being in nature, and many of my ADHD patients have reported being more alert and enhanced concentration after time spent in green spaces, ” says Dr. Kruse.

 Trying caffeine and L-theanine